icewanee/devign-thesis-dataset/README.md

 If for some reason the Dockerfile stops working(due to dependencies upgrade in the future), you can get the image from [Dockerhub](https://hub.docker.com/repository/docker/icewanee/devign-thesis-dataset).
 You can probably run it via

 ```
-sudo docker run --gpus all -it icewanee/devign-thesis-dataset:v1.0
+sudo docker run -d --gpus all -it icewanee/devign-thesis-dataset:latest
 ```